$50 Off Any Repair

 This is the same issue as a smelly sink drain.
 You’ll want to pour 3% hydrogen peroxide down the drain and leave it overnight.

-If this doesn’t take away the smell, then the issue isn’t microbial.
+If this doesn’t eliminate the odor, the issue isn’t microbial.

 Mold